xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Reposition view when playback starts or loops so that play marker is visible.
+Fixes #550.
    -- enh (gil)     Paste modifications for how single effects paste in various situations.
 Fixes #549.
 2016.22  Apr 24, 2016
    -- bug (gil)     Fix bug where SingleLine model wouldn't draw when set to